Georgette Heyer: Regency romances

 Heyer's earliest works were romance novels, most set before 1800.
 In 1935 she released Regency Buck, her first novel set in the Regency period.
 This bestselling novel essentially established the genre of Regency romance.
 Unlike romantic fiction of the period by other writers, Heyer's novels featured the setting as a plot device.
 Many of her characters exhibited modern-day sensibilities; more conventional characters in the novels would point out the heroine's eccentricities, such as wanting to marry for love.
 The books were set almost entirely in the world of the wealthy upper class and only occasionally mention poverty, religion or politics.

 Although the British Regency lasted only from 1811 to 1820, Heyer's romances were set between 1752 and 1825.
 According to the literary critic Kay Mussell, the books revolved around a "structured social ritual – the marriage market represented by the London season" where "all are in danger of ostracism for inappropriate behavior".
 Her Regency romances were inspired by the writings of Jane Austen, whose novels were set in the same era.
 Austen's works, however, were contemporary novels, describing the times in which she lived.
 According to Pamela Regis in her work A Natural History of the Romance Novel, because Heyer's stories took place amidst events that had occurred more than 100 years earlier, she had to include more detail on the period in order for her readers to understand it.
 Whilst Austen could ignore the "minutiae of dress and decor", Heyer included those details "to invest the novels ... with 'the tone of the time'".
 Later reviewers, such as Lillian Robinson, criticized Heyer's "passion for the specific fact without concern for its significance", and Marghanita Laski wrote that "these aspects on which Heyer is so dependent for her creation of atmosphere are just those which Jane Austen ... referred to only when she wanted to show that a character was vulgar or ridiculous".
 Others, including A.S.
 Byatt, believe that Heyer's "awareness of this atmosphere – both of the minute details of the social pursuits of her leisured classes and of the emotional structure behind the fiction it produced – is her greatest asset".
+When a critic said her picture of Regency England was no more like the real thing than he was like Queen Anne, Heyer remarked: "He knows best whether he is like Queen Anne, but what the hell does he know about the Regency?"